top of page

 This Sunday, after Time for All Ages, we'll go downstairs to continue our Spring programming:

-• In the Wonder Room (ages 7-12) with Esther, we will be learning about the story of “David and Goliath” and painting stones.
+• In the Wonder Room (ages 7-12) with Esther, we will be hearing a story about the unlikely friendship between a hippo and a tortoise and making a habitat mural.

 Our Whole Lives

-Our fifth OWL workshop, "How Babies Begin", will begin at 10:30am in the Chalice Room.
+Our seventh OWL workshop, "Babies", will begin at 10:30am in the Chalice Room.

 Featured Volunteer Opportunity